spicelang/spice/std/README.md

 # Spice Standard Library
-This sub-directory is contained within every installation of Spice.
+This subdirectory is contained within every installation of Spice.
 It contains common functionality, which can be made use of, by importing it via `import "std/..." as ...`.

 ## Runtime
 The package `std/runtime` is an internal package which is linked automatically to any Spice executable.